ADGEfficiency/adgefficiency.github.io/_posts/2018-07-19-next-steps.md

 **digitize** - the energy industry is behind on installing sensors and collecting data

-**tax carbon** - this is an externality that can be neutrally priced into marginal energy costs
+**tax carbon** - an externality that can be neutrally priced into marginal energy costs

 **subsidize** - renewables can't ride of on low interest rates forever

 **lifestyle choices** - diet and flying have major carbon impacts

-*The most important are your lifestyle choices.*
+The most important will be your lifestyle choices.

 Thanks for reading!